SammyAbbas1/Spotify-Playlist-Generator/README.md

    python Spotify_PG.py

-**Please let me know if you have any trouble running it or need access**
+**Please let me know if you have any trouble running or accessing it**